Sudeepam97/markdown_notes/cplusplus.md

 * Access Specifiers
   * Public members can be accessed outside the class with an object of the class.
   * Private members can be accessed within the class only.
-  * Can be accessed outside the class but only in a class derived (Inheritance) from this class.
+  * Protected members can be accessed outside the class but only in a class derived (Inheritance) from this class.

 * Contructor
   * Constructor is a special function that is called when an object of the class is created.